isomerpages/enterprisesg-sac-old/newsroom/news-releases/_posts/2017-11-23-IAF-ILAC-2017-Joint-Annual-Meetings.md

 Some key developments and resolutions made at the meetings are:

-#### Expiry of ISO 9001:2008 and ISO 14001:2004 certificates
+**Expiry of ISO 9001:2008 and ISO 14001:2004 certificates:**
 All ISO 9001:2008 and ISO 14001:2014 shall expire or be withdrawn when the three-year transition period ends on 15 September 2018.
 A resolution was passed at IAF that as of 15 March 2018, certification bodies must conduct all ISO 9001 and ISO 14001 initial, surveillance and recertification audits to the new versions (i.e. ISO 9001:2015 and ISO 14001:2015).
-[Click here](https://www.sac-accreditation.gov.sg/news/pressrelease/Documents/IAF_communique__Important_information_for_Certification_Bodies.pdf){:target="_blank"} for more details on the IAF Communique.
+[Click here](/images/press-release/documents/IAF_communique__Important_information_for_Certification_Bodies.pdf){:target="_blank"} for more details on the IAF Communique.

 **Mandatory issuance of accredited personnel certifications**